propeldata/propel-nextjs-starter-app/README.md

-# demo-nextjs-react-dashboard
+# Propel Demo Dashboard - NextJS & React

-Demo app build with NextJS and React
+This demo app is simple dashboads for the TPCH dataset